August 12, 2023 | Reading time 3 minutes

 It became clear that cloud security required different approaches, architecture, and tools.

+Around this time, incorrect cloud settings became critical.
 The booming IT market followed the new demand coming up with tools that could detect security misconfiguration in the cloud.
-The first CSPM tools performed three main functions:
+The second generation of CSPM tools performed three main functions:

 • Misconfiguration detection